Common pests by crop

 Sorghum is susceptible to insect pests from emergence to late grain fill.
 IPM programs incorporate latest varietal releases and soft biopesticides.

-Major pests include Helicoverpa armigera and sorghum midge.
+Major pests include Helicoverpa armigera, fall armyworm and sorghum midge.

 Minor pests include false wireworm, cutworm, black field earwig, armyworm, corn aphid, Rutherglen bug, sorghum head caterpillar and yellow peach moth.